Miami-Dade Transit: Beach Corridor (Metromover extensions and bus/trolley lanes)

+Resilient305

+Miami-Dade County's sustainability program, Resilient305, includes a main focus of an overall improvement of the area's public transportation system.
+The goal is to reduce congestion, cut back on emissions, and offer alternative transport options that are both more efficient and more sustainable.
+This includes a Transit Development Plan (TDP), which breaks down a ten-year action plan to ensure the city has reliable, safe, and clean transportation.
+This will be realized through fully recognizing financial resources, financial needs, citizen demands, and standards of service.

 Metrorail

 Metrorail is an elevated heavy rail rapid transit system.
 It has two lines on 24.4 mi of track with termini west of Hialeah, at Miami International Airport, and in Kendall.

 Metrorail serves the urban core of Miami, connecting the urban centers of Miami International Airport, the Health District, Downtown Miami, and Brickell with the northern developed neighborhoods of Hialeah and Medley to the northwest, and to suburban The Roads, Coconut Grove, Coral Gables, and South Miami, ending at Dadeland South in Kendall.

 Metromover

 Metromover is a free, elevated, automated mass transit people mover that runs on three loops: the Downtown Inner Loop, Brickell Loop, and the Omni Loop.
 The systems total 4.4 mi with 22 stations at roughly every two blocks in the greater Downtown area.
 Metromover serves the neighborhoods of Downtown, Arts & Entertainment District, Brickell, Park West, and Overtown.

 Metrobus

 The Metrobus network provides bus service throughout Miami-Dade County 365 days a year.
 It consists of about 93 routes and 880 buses, which connect most points in the county and part of southern Broward County as well.
-Seven of these routes operate around the clock: Routes 3, 11, 27, 38, 77 (last bus from Downtown Miami 1:10am, first bus from Downtown Miami 4:10am), L (No 24-hour service to Hialeah, all trips terminate at Northside Station) and S. Routes 246 Night Owl (served by LSF) & Route 500 Midnight Owl (County operated) which operate from midnight to 5 am.
+Seven of these routes operate around the clock: Routes 3, 11, 27A, 38, 77, 79 (No 24-hour service to Hialeah, all trips terminate at Northside Station) and 100.
+Routes 400 South Owl (County operated) and 401 North Owl (served by LSF) operate from midnight to 5 am.
 Most other routes operate from 4:30 am to 1:30 am.
 All Metrobuses are wheelchair accessible, in compliance with the Americans with Disabilities Act of 1990, and all county buses except for private run routes are equipped with bicycle racks.
 Some privatized routes trucks are receiving bike racks but very limited.

 Bus route 301 (Dade-Monroe Express) extends into Monroe County, reaching Marathon, where a transfer is available to a Key West Transit bus proceeding further into the Keys.
 With the appropriate bus transfers, one can travel all the way from Key West to Jupiter entirely on public-transit buses.